Skip to content

 Rigidity and Flexibility of a Borescope

-Basically, there are two types of borescopes.
-A borescope is either rigid or flexible.
+There are two main types of borescopes: rigid borescopes and flexible borescopes.
 A rigid borescope usually gives high quality images.
 Such borescopes are found as less expensive, however, if there are spaces, this type of borescope would not be able to penetrate.

 The lenses that are commonly used for these borescopes are achromats, Harold Hopkins or GRIN lenses.